epoupon/fileshelter/README.md

 This last command requires root privileges.

 ## Configuration
-FileShelter uses a configuration file, installed in '/etc/fileshelter.conf' It is recommended to edit this file and change the relevant settings (working directory, maximum file size, maximum validity duration, listen port, etc.)
+FileShelter uses a configuration file, installed in '/etc/fileshelter.conf'.

-A basic "Terms of Services" is provided, located in '/usr/share/fileshelter/approot/tos.html'.
+It is recommended to edit this file and change the relevant settings (working directory, maximum file size, maximum validity duration, listen port, etc.)

+A basic "Terms of Services" is provided.
 The configuration file contains the definition of the fields needed by the default tos.
 You may also specify an alternate tos file to fit your needs.

 It is highly recommended to run fileshelter as a non root user.
 Therefore make sure the user has write permissions on the working directory.